fscorrupt/awesome-stars/README.md

 - [kriziu/kripoll](https://github.com/kriziu/kripoll) - An app to create polls and vote.
 - [Damian-Zuk/pollwizard](https://github.com/Damian-Zuk/pollwizard) - Web application for creating polls and voting made using FastAPI and React.js
 - [HashTalmiz/PromptPolls](https://github.com/HashTalmiz/PromptPolls) - A full stack app that allows you to create Polls without signing up and vote in them, but does not allow duplicate votes.
-- [rajmaurya-dev/PollPal](https://github.com/rajmaurya-dev/PollPal) - PollPal: Your go-to app for creating, sharing, and voting on polls with friends.
-Make decisions together and have fun along the way!
 - [boomboxik/Rankr-app](https://github.com/boomboxik/Rankr-app) - Rankr is an application that lets you create voting polls
 - [Maurizio-F/movie-night](https://github.com/Maurizio-F/movie-night) - Movie night planner
 - [edwinsoftwaredev/movie-polls-fastify-nextjs](https://github.com/edwinsoftwaredev/movie-polls-fastify-nextjs) -